caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

         Swc4jSpan span)
 ```

 * The function constructor signature is as follows.
-There are quite some arguments to be prepared.
+There are quite a few arguments to be prepared.
 No worry, let's handle them one by one.

 ```java
 public Swc4jAstFunction(